metallicafan212/UE2SelectionFixes/README.md

 Skyboxes render on top in the selection view.
 No known fix as of this moment, I'm currently looking into it Right clicking on the void doesn't bring up the context menu.
 This will be fixed later.

+## Installing
+1. Browse the releases section for you game
+2. Download the D3DDrv.7z from the release
+3. Make a backup of the game's existing D3DDrv.dll
+4. Extract the 7z file into the game's System directory

 ## Code?
 Nope, sorry.
 Lost it in a "boating" accident :)